Vectreal/vectreal-core/README.md

 - **[@vctrl/hooks](https://github.com/Vectreal/vectreal-core/tree/main/packages/hooks)**: A collection of useful React hooks for loading and interacting with 3D files.

   - **use-load-model**: File or directory loading hooks for various approaches (Event based, React Context, direct)

+  - **use-optimize-model**: Utilizing the [gltf-transform](https://gltf-transform.dev/) js library to optimize models in the browser.
+May be used standaloe or in conjunction with the `use-load-model` hook for convenience.

 - **[@vctrl/viewer](https://github.com/Vectreal/vectreal-core/tree/main/packages/viewer)**: A fully type-safe and ready-to-use viewer component for React.